 The region was originally founded through agriculture expansion, specifically through Dandaragan and Badgingarra.
-The impacts of drought and fluctuation in prices has meant that the sector (and its impact on the local economy) has been volatile.
+The impacts of drought and fluctuation in prices has meant that the sector (and its impact on the local economy) is subject to volatility.
 Agriculture and fishing (rock lobster) is by far the largest industry in the Shire, representing nearly 40% of the total economy.
 While traditional industries of beef cattle, sheep and rock lobsters dominate the local agricultural sector, a wide variety of crops are grown in the Shire.
 The construction of the Yandin wind farm has provided a significant boost to the economy over the last two years, demonstrating the significant (and temporary) value these large projects can have on the local economy.
+Agriculture will continue to provide strength and resilience to the Shire's economy into the future and there are growing opportunities for increasing intensification and improving efficiency in rural enterprises.

-Tourism is also an important sector, representing approximately 9% of total economy and like many tourism regions, the Shire's businesses are reliant upon the seasonal boost provided by visitors.
+Tourism is also an important sector, representing approximately 9% of the total economy and like many tourism regions, the Shire's businesses are reliant upon the seasonal boost provided by visitors.
 Tourism not only benefits accommodation and tour operators but also has a significant impact on the Shire's retail businesses, cafes, restaurants, making all of these businesses seasonal.
-Mining is also important to the local economy with Iluka Resources' Cataby mine opening last year.
+Mining is also important to the local economy with Iluka Resources' Cataby mine opening in 2018 which joins the long operating Tronox Cooljarloo Mine extracting mineral sands in the region.